Editorial

 “If you don’t do this, your parents will die.
 Something bad will happen.
 It will be all your fault.
 The anxiety nearly crushes me.
 And so does the anger.
 At myself, at my inability to let this go.
 Why can’t I stop?
 Briefly, I wonder what people at work would think if they knew.
 They always joke about my fastidiousness, calling me “OCD.”
 They don’t know how right they are.”

-In Andrew Eastwick’s short story, Housewarming, we see the role of birth order, role reversal, and ultimately the love between sisters can be a lifeline:
+In Andrew Eastwick’s short story, Housewarming, we see the role of birth order, role reversal, and ultimately how the love between sisters can be a lifeline:

 “When Phoebe was angry, the veins at her temples grew brighter, like streaks of blue ink.
 Bridget couldn’t tell who Phoebe was mad at—her roommates for kicking her out, or Bridget for bringing it on herself.
 Either way, she was surprised once again that someone so small could be so fearsome.”